 This pattern seems logical: modern industrial networks can hardly be considered isolated from external systems.
 Today, an interface between the industrial network and the corporate network is needed both to control industrial processes and to provide administration for industrial networks and systems.
 The ability to access the internet from the industrial network can be a forced necessity - it could be required, for example, by employees of contractor organizations to provide maintenance and technical support for industrial automation systems.
-The computers of contractors, developers, integrators, and system/network administrators, who connect to the industrial network of a customer enterprise from the outside (directly or remotely) and often have unrestricted access to the internet, can also be one of the channels used by malware to infect an industrial network.
-Another such channel can be created by connecting computers on the industrial network to the internet via mobile phone operators' networks (using mobile phones, USB modems and/or Wi-Fi routers with 3G/LTE support).
+The computers of contractors, developers, integrators, and system/network administrators, who connect to the industrial network of a customer enterprise from the outside (directly or remotely) and often have unrestricted access to the internet, can also be one of the channels used by malware to infect an industrial network to the internet via mobile phone operators' networks (using mobile phones, USB modems and/or Wi-Fi routers with 3G/LTE support).
 The second and third most common sources of industrial network infection were removable media and email clients, respectively.
 The figures for these sources of infection did not change significantly during H1 2018.